SquadcastHub/squadcasthub.github.io/pages/mydoc/elastic.md

 4. **description** : This would be the detailed description of the incident in the squadcast dashboard.

 5. **payload** : This would be the whole **ctx** object.
-This is taken so as just to get some more metadata on the event which maybe useful in de-duping.
+This is taken so as just to get some more metadata on the event which maybe useful in deduplicating.

 So, a sample payload JSON would look like